 FDA-cleared LLLT devices, like the iGrow and the award-winning HairMax LaserComb can complement women’s hair loss treatment courses.
 However, they are not actually treatments themselves – they are hair growth boosters – and, when used in conjunction with a high strength minoxidil, can help to combat Female Pattern Hair Loss.
 They do this by opening potassium channels and helping the topical treatment to circulate properly by stimulating the scalp.

 Women affected by thinning hair who would like to investigate LLLT therapy – either in-clinic or via at-home devices – should speak to a hair loss specialist.
-This can also be introduced to existing hair loss treatment courses and Belgravia offers free LaserCombs with most 12-month plans.
+This can also be introduced to existing hair loss treatment courses.

 The Belgravia Centre